-Suppose that $T\colon U\mapsto V$ is an invertible linear transformation, B is a basis for U and C is a basis for V. Then the matrix representation of T relative to B and C, $M{B,C}^T$ is an invertible matrix, and
+Suppose that $T: U \mapsto V$ is a linear transformation, B is a basis for U and C is a basis for V. Then T is an invertible linear transfromation if and only if the matrix representation of T relative to B and C, $M{B,C}^T$ is an invertible matrix.
+When T is invertible,